A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

-This indeed turns out to be useful in practice since there exists an $\mathsf{R}-$command that provides fast computation of Kendall's $\tau$, namely the command \texttt{cor.fk} {Ranking losses!\texttt{cor.fk}} from the package \texttt{pcaPP} (\cite{pcapp}).
-The algorithm essentially goes back to Knight (\cite{knight66}) and relies on the idea of fast ordering algorithms.
-So in fact, they first compute Kendall's Tau using \texttt{cor.fk} and then, they use the bijection to compute the hard ranking loss which results in the number of calculations necessary for the computation of the hard ranking loss decreasing from $\mathcal{O}(n^2)$ in the na\"{i}ve implementation to $\mathcal{O}(n\ln(n))$. \ \\
+This indeed turns out to be useful in practice since there exists a fast computation method for Kendall's $\tau$ essentially going back to Knight (\cite{knight66}) which relies on the idea of fast ordering algorithms and which is implemented for example as \texttt{cor.fk} in the $\mathsf{R}-$package \texttt{pcaPP} (\cite{pcapp}).
+The algorithm reduces the number of calculations necessary for the computation of the hard ranking loss from $\mathcal{O}(n^2)$ in the na\"{i}ve implementation to $\mathcal{O}(n\ln(n))$.